Akh1lesh/Biomedical-Signal-Processing/README.md

 # Biomedical-Signal-Processing
-This consisits of codes for signal processing in biomedical.
+This consists of codes for signal processing in biomedical.